top of page

 Only once in my life - before The Girl Who Leapt Through Time - did I read a novel that was inferior to the film (Interview with the Vampire).
 Tsutsui's novel makes two.
 When considering the bland source material, Hosoda's accomplishment seems even more impressive.

-If I was reviewing the book, I would probably roll a three on the dice for the creative idea and the rather accessible approach to the topic of time travel.
+If I were reviewing the book, I would probably roll a three on the dice for the creative idea and the rather accessible approach to the topic of time travel.
 It says something about a book, though, when the best compliment to give about it is that it was easy to understand.

 Time Traveling Films | Parallels & Differences